Investing in New Pre-construction Condominiums In Yorkville & Downtown Toronto. How to get the maximum Return On Investment (ROI).

 Do your research on the builder.
 A great resource is Tarion.com where you can check out the builder's track record under the Licensed Builder Directory.
 Visit other condo developments the builder has built and speak to residents.
 How has the development stood up to the test of time?

-Right now I am advising my clients to buy two bedroom units in new condo developments in Toronto.
+What Type Of Unit To Buy Right now I am advising my clients to buy two bedroom units in new condo developments in Toronto.
 In the past few years builders in Toronto having been building and selling a lot of one bedrooms and one bedrooms plus dens.
 There are not a lot of 2 bedroom units being created.
-If you look at new high rise sales in Greater Toronto Area in January 2012, 55% are one bedroom or one bedroom plus den.
-24% are two bedrooms and only 12% are made up of two bedroom plus den.

 But in the next few years once people outgrow these one bedrooms there is really no where for them to go as you would need to jump up to luxury buildings if you want anything bigger especially in downtown Toronto.